ghorsington/COM3D2.PNGPreset/README.md

 Sorry to hear that!
 In order to convert PNG presets to normal presets, use PNG2Preset tool included in [releases](https://github.com/denikson/COM3D2.PNGPreset/releases).

-Simple drag and drop PNG files you want to convert and the tool will do the rest.
+Simply drag and drop PNG files you want to convert and the tool will do the rest.